 School Diversity Advisory Group

-The School Diversity Advisory Group is working to reshape citywide policies and practices such as admissions and program planning.
-Learn about advisory group members:
+The independent School Diversity Advisory Group —community members, educators, parents, and students— worked to reshape citywide policies and practices such as admissions and resource allocation.

 Diversity in Admissions Pilots

-21 NYC public schools are participating in Diversity in Admissions pilots this year.
+More than 100 NYC public schools and programs are participating in Diversity in Admissions this year.
 Through the admissions processes, these schools prioritize targeted groups of students including, but not limited to, students whose families meet federal income eligibility requirements*, English Language Learners, and students whose families are impacted by incarceration.